Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

     appendFilePath: true
 ---

-# Building a Medical Research RAG Pipeline: My Master's Thesis Journey
+# Production-Ready Medical AI: A Deep Dive into RAG Pipelines for Healthcare

 When I started my Master's Thesis at Universidad Complutense de Madrid, I knew I wanted to work on something that really mattered.
 I ended up diving deep into a problem that sits right at the sweet spot of healthcare, AI, and data engineering: how do we make medical research more accessible and actionable?